I recently got my PhD in mathematics from Cornell University. My PhD advisor was Reyer Sjamaar.

 Given a symplectic manifold with a locally free Hamiltonian action of a Lie group, the reduced spaces will in general fail to be manifolds, but will be differentiable stacks.
 With R. Sjamaar, we built a framework for Hamiltonian actions and symplectic reduction in a stacky setting (HS1).
 This led to the definition of toric symplectic stacks, and a classification theorem generalizing a celebrated result of Delzant (H1).

-- (HL1) Canonical bases and collective integrable systems, with J. Lane (2019).
-In Preparation.
+- (HL1) Canonical bases and collective integrable systems, with J. Lane (2020).
 Slides of a talk.

 - (AHLL2) Action-angle coordinates on coadjoint orbits and multiplicity free spaces from partial tropicalization, with A. Alekseev, J. Lane, and Y. Li (2020).